 - t2.large: 8 GiB of memory, 2 vCPUs, 36 CPU Credits/hour, EBS-only, 64 bit platform

-M4 instances are based on a custom Intel 2.4 GHz Xeon E5-2676 v3 Haswell processor with AVX2.
+M4 instances are based on custom Intel Xeon Broadwell or Haswell processors .
 M4 instances deliver fixed performance and provide customers with a set of resources for a high level of consistent processing performance on a low-cost platform.
 Instances in this family are ideal for applications that require balanced CPU and memory performance.
 Examples of applications that will benefit from the performance of General Purpose instances include encoding, high traffic content management systems, and other enterprise applications.

 - m4.large: 8 GiB of memory, 2 vCPU, EBS-only, 64-bit platform

 - m4.xlarge: 16 GiB of memory, 4 vCPUs, EBS-only, 64-bit platform

 - m4.2xlarge: 32 GiB of memory, 8 vCPUs, EBS-only, 64-bit platform

 - m4.4xlarge: 64 GiB of memory, 16 vCPUs, EBS-only, 64-bit platform